Aruviyn/Newthings/build-sorcery/README.md

 - Define Name
 - Select Blob store for storage

-By default, the repository manager ships with the following configured hosted repositories:
-1.  **maven-releases**
-    This hosted repository uses the *maven2* repository format with a *release* version policy.
-    It is intended to be the repository where your organization publishes internal releases.
-    You can also use this repository for third-party components that are not available in external repositories and can therefore not be retrieved via a configured proxy repository.

-2.  **maven-snapshots**
-    This hosted repository also uses the *maven2* repository format but, with a *snapshot* version policy.
-    It is intended to be the repository where your organization publishes internal development versions, also known as snapshots.

-3.  **nuget-hosted**
-    This hosted repository is where your organization can publish internal releases in repository using the *nuget* repository format.
-    You can also use this repository for third-party components that are not available in external repositories, that could potentially be proxied to gain access to the components.

 #### Grouping npm Registries
 A repository with the type group, also known as repository group, represents a powerful feature of Nexus Repository Manager.